 Every child is a unique snowflake that travels on their own journey through life.
 Sure, this is true, but there are undeniable developmental milestones that all of us pass through as we grow up.
-If we don’t there’s reason to worry.
+This is where Jean Piaget’s of the four stages of development come in.

 Jean Piaget was a Swiss psychologist (1896-1980) who is most famously known for his work on child intellectual development.
 If you go to occupational therapy school, it’s likely that Piaget comes up very quickly in one of your intro classes.